conan-io/docs/developing_packages/editable_packages.rst

 That might not be very useful, as typically while editing the source code and doing incremental builds, the development layout is different from that final "package" layout.
-While it is possible to run a :command:`conan package` local command to execute the packaging in the user folder, and that will achieve that final layout, that is not very elegant.
-Conan provides several ways to customize the layout for editable packages.
+While it is possible to run a :command:`conan package` local command to execute the packaging in the user folder and it will achieve that final layout, that is not very elegant as it should be run after every modification.

+In order to populate ``cpp_info.libs`` is discouraged the usage of ``tools.collect_libs()`` as it won't find any library when the package is in editable mode and it hasn't been compiled yet.
+This empty list will be written to files written by generators and it won't get updated when working on the editable package.

 Editable packages layouts
 -------------------------